Smokey and the Bandit: Development

-"Buford T. Justice" was the name of a real Florida Highway Patrolman known to Reynolds' father, who was once Police Chief of Riviera Beach, Florida.
+Buford T. Justice was the name of a real Florida Highway Patrolman known to Reynolds's father Burt Sr., who was once Police Chief of Riviera Beach, Florida.
 His father was also the inspiration for the word "sumbitch" used in the film, a variation of the phrase "son-of-a-bitch" that, according to Reynolds, he uttered quite often.
-Gleason was given free rein to ad-lib dialogue and make suggestions.
-It was his idea to have Junior alongside him throughout the film.
+Jackie Gleason was given free rein to ad-lib dialogue and make suggestions.
+It was his idea to have Junior (Mike Henry) alongside him throughout the film.
 In particular, the scene where Sheriff Justice unknowingly encounters the Bandit in a roadside diner (a "choke and puke" in CB lingo) was not in the original story but was rather Gleason's idea.

 The film's theme song, "East Bound and Down", was written virtually overnight by Reed.
 He gave Needham a preview of the song and, getting no reaction, offered to rewrite it.
 In response, Needham told Reed that he liked the song so much that if Reed changed even a word or a note, Needham would "choke him".
-It would become one of Reed's biggest hits and his signature song.
+It became one of Reed's biggest hits and his signature song.

 The film features the custom clothing and costuming of Niver Western Wear of Fort Worth, Texas.
-Niver provided much of the western attire worn in the film, as well as the custom-made sheriff's uniforms (waist size 64") that Gleason wore throughout the film.
+Niver provided much of the western attire worn in the film, as well as the custom-made sheriff's uniforms Gleason wore throughout the film.

 While made to take advantage of the ongoing 1970s CB radio fad, the film added to the craze.
 Though the film Moonrunners (1975) is the precursor to the television series The Dukes of Hazzard (1979–1985), from the same creator and with many identical settings and concepts, the popularity of Smokey and the Bandit and similar films helped get the Dukes series on the air.
 Three actors from the main cast of The Dukes of Hazzard appear in small uncredited roles in Smokey and the Bandit: Ben Jones, John Schneider, and Sonny Shroyer (who played a police officer in both).
 In return, Reynolds portrayed Boss Hogg (originally portrayed by Sorrell Booke) in the film adaptation The Dukes of Hazzard (2005).
 Reynolds is referenced by name in several early episodes of the series.

 Casting

 Before Gleason was cast in the film, Richard Boone was originally considered for the role of Buford T. Justice.
 Sally Field only accepted the part after her agent advised her that she needed a big movie role on her résumé.
-Reynolds actively pushed for her casting after Universal initially resisted, claiming Field was not attractive enough.
+Universal executives initially resisted casting Field, claiming she was not attractive enough, but Reynolds insisted on her involvement.
 Field enjoyed making the film, but remembers that virtually the entire project was improvised.